 An employee will attain permanent status in a job classification upon their successful completion of a probationary, trial service, or transition review period.

-4.4 Certification of Applicants
+4.4 Internal Applicants Assessment

-The Employer will determine the number of applicants to be certified to the hiring official for consideration.
-All employees on the internal layoff list for the classification, and all promotional, transfer and voluntary demotion candidates, who have the skills and abilities to perform the duties of the position will be certified and will be considered by the Employer, prior to consideration of other candidates.
-Internal candidates who are not certified for a position may, upon request, meet with the hiring authority to discuss the reasons they were not certified and the skills, abilities and/or experiences necessary for movement to another position.
+Internal candidates who are not selected for an interview or awarded the position may, upon request, meet with the hiring authority to discuss the reasons they were not interviewed or hired and to discuss which skills, abilities and/or experiences they need to obtain for movement to another position.

 4.5 Review Periods